kirazero17/aws-fcj-workshop-tags/content/5-CI-CD/5.1-CodeCommit/_index.md

 - cfn_template_file_example.yaml

-1. Use the AWS Cloud9 IDE to update the above files.
+1. Use the AWS Cloud9/VSCode Server IDE to update the above files.
 Use the navigation pane to find the folder cfn-guard-demo and open each file.
 Once opened, modify each file according to the following artifacts.
 Ensure that you save each file.

     **a.
 The `buildspec.yml` file:**